po1sigala/live/01-Class-Content/13-ORM/01-Activities/28-Stu_Mini-Project/README.md

 * Create a password hashing and login system for travellers.

-* Set up a "super many-to-many relationship" between travellers, locations, and trips to provide more querying options.
-Check out the [Sequelize docs](https://sequelize.org/master/manual/advanced-many-to-many.html) to learn more.
+* Set up a **super many-to-many relationship** between travellers, locations, and trips to provide more querying options.
+To learn more, see the [Sequelize documentation on advanced many-to-many relationships](https://sequelize.org/master/manual/advanced-many-to-many.html).

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.